Planning Your Project Schedule

 Entering into a Construction Contract

 Construction time varies significantly depending on the project.
-A kitchen replacement could be done in 3-6 weeks, and an addition / remodel of a Mid-Century Modern home could take 3-6 months (or longer if the project is extensive).
+A bathroom replacement could be done in two months or less, but an addition / remodel of a Mid-Century Modern home could take 8-9 months (or longer if the project is extensive).
 The Manzanita House took about 9 months to build; the Cupertino Net-Zero Energy Modern House took about 17 months.

 What Else Can Make a Project Take Longer?